shinya7y/UniverseNet/configs/datasets/mva2023_sod4bird/README.md

 For example, `sudo apt -y install build-essential libgl1-mesa-glx` and other libraries written in [Dockerfile](../../../docker/Dockerfile).

 To resolve installation problems, please see the documents and issues of MMDetection and MMCV.
-If problems persist, please contact shinya7y via the challenge's Discord, this repository's issue, or email.

 ### Preparation